-Why do people never look at each other when they travel with public transport?
-How is it possible so many people sit together and never catch each other's eyes, let alone that they, oh whoo, would have a chat?
+Why do people avoid looking at each other when they travel with public transport?
+How is it possible so many people can sit together and never catch each other's eyes, let alone that they, oh whooo, would have a chat?
 Are we really alienated from each other as a species?

 Speaking of synchronicity ...
-Many miracles, new perspectives, feeling and connection arise from contact.
+Many miracles, new perspectives, feelings and connections arise from contact.
 In our culture, loneliness and depression have taken epidemic forms and antidepressants are the most prescribed drugs in the world.
 You might wonder why this is so and what part you may have in it yourself.

 Although we are by nature social beings, a radical change in our social structure has occurred in recent decades.
 This means that loneliness and isolation have now taken the place of the strong sense of community feeling and the bond with others we used to have.
 What is it in us that wants to erect walls and barriers that exclude other people?

-Can you afford yourself, if you really want to Live your life, to hide behind the walls built up by yourself or reject and exclude others from your own sphere of life?
+If you really want to Live your life, can you afford to hide behind the walls you've built?
+Can you afford to reject and exclude others from your own sphere of life?

-A pioneer in cardiac surgery, Dean Ornich, once said that if you shut down from actual contact, you tease your heart and endanger your life.
+A pioneer in cardiac surgery, Dean Ornich, once said that if you shut down from human contact, you put stress on your heart and endanger your life.
 Learning to join others could really save your life.

 Live in greater harmony with your cell phone.
 Make (more) space for face-to-face conversation in your everyday life.
 Your capacity for empathy, introspection, creativity, and intimacy certainly will grow.